PKBeam/Edda/using-edda.md

 #### The navigational waveform

-Let's take a look at the navigational waveform next to the editor grid.
+Let's take a look at the navigational waveform to the right of the editor grid.

 The waveform of the entire song is displayed here, and the dark blue horizontal line indicates the position of the scan line (the current position).